thwill1000/mmbasic-lazer-cycle/README.md

      - Compatible with the DB9 port on the [Colour Maximite 2 Deluxe Edition GEN2](https://github.com/pslabs-ps/CMM2-DeluxeEdition-GEN2).
      - Pin 35: Up, Pin 36: Down, Pin 38: Left, Pin 40: Right, Pin 32: Fire A, Pin 33: Fire B (not required)
  - NES gamepad
-     - Requires an adapter when used with the DB9 port on the [Colour Maximite 2 Deluxe Edition GEN2](https://github.com/pslabs-ps/CMM2-DeluxeEdition-GEN2).
+     - Useable via an adapter attached to the DB9 port on the [Colour Maximite 2 Deluxe Edition GEN2](https://github.com/pslabs-ps/CMM2-DeluxeEdition-GEN2).
-         - Swap the Male DB9 (CMM2) +5V supply on Pin 7 to Pin 6 on the Female DB9 (Gamepad).
+         - The adapter needs to swap the Male DB9 (CMM2) +5V supply on Pin 7 to Pin 6 on the Female DB9 (Gamepad).
      - Pin 38: Latch, Pin 40: Clock, Pin 36: Data

 **Additional PicoMiteVGA / PicoGAME VGA controls:**